-The PVGP is gearing up for the newly announced “Evening of Speed” event.
-This unique experience allows fans to meet the racers and their crews in a social atmosphere on Schenley Drive from Phipps down to Schenley Plaza.
+In 2024 the PVGP moved the Drivers Reception from Orr’s Jewelry Store in Squirrel Hill to the Frick Fine Arts Library in Oakland.
+This unique experience allowed fans to meet the racers and their crews in a social atmosphere on Schenley Drive from Phipps down to Schenley Plaza.

-The festivities kick off at 4:00 PM with the positioning of the GT40 race car display at the Frick Fine Arts Library beside the Mary Schenley Memorial Fountain.
+The festivities kicked off at 4:00 PM with the positioning of the GT40 race car display at the Frick Fine Arts Library beside the Mary Schenley Memorial Fountain.
 The front lawn of the Frick holds a special place in the history of the Pittsburgh Vintage Grand Prix as it was the site of the Grand Prix’s first car show 40 years ago in 1984.

 Our First Car Show